farjadfazli/farjadfazli/README.md

 I am a Full Stack Web Developer with a background in network operations and system administration.

-In recent years I have seen support roles in IT (like the one's I've had) get outsourced and/or automated.
-So I decided to pivot into the engineering side of things for more opportunities where I could continue to learn and grow.

 I enjoy traveling, hiking, and all things nature!

 📫 [Connect with me on LinkedIn!](https://www.linkedin.com/in/farjadfazli)